nikolai3d/fringematrix5/README.md

 3. Open the app:
    - Visit `http://localhost:5173`

+   Note: In development the React app is served by Vite on port 5173.
+No `client/dist` is created during dev; that folder only exists after a production build.

 ### How it works
 - The server reads campaign metadata from `data/campaigns.yaml`.
 - Each campaign has an `icon_path` that points inside the `avatars/` directory.